Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/5-orientation.md

 # AWS API - Certificate Authority Trust

+Combine will require that you configure the private Certificate Authority in your Trust Chain before you can call an AWS API Endpoint.
+This can be accomplished

 # AWS API - Rewriting

 Combine will require that valid production environment specfic values are present in AWS API Calls.